github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 # subdirectories.
 /docs/ @doctocat

+# In this example, any change inside the `/scripts` directory
+# will require approval from @doctocat or @octocat.
+/scripts/ @doctocat @octocat

 # In this example, @octocat owns any file in the `/apps`
 # directory in the root of your repository except for the `/apps/github`
 # subdirectory, as its owners are left empty.